uvarc/workshop-site/content/lesson/ses-python-intro/welcome.md

 plt.plot(x,y)
 ```

 You must save a file before you can run it.
-Go the File menu, Save As, and name it `sine.py`  Use the project folder you created earlier.
-When we run this code, we see the plot appear embedded in a window associated with the **Plots** tab (If you have an older Spyder version, the plot will be embedded in the iPython window).
-We can right-click on the image to bring up a menu that allows us to save the plot.
+Go to the **File** menu, **Save As**, and name it `sine.py`.
+Use a folder dedicated for this course.

+When we run this code, we see the plot appears embedded in a window associated with the **Plots** tab (If you have an older Spyder version, the plot will be embedded in the iPython console pane).
+The small icons at the top of **Plots** pane allow us to save, copy, or close our plots.
+(In older Spyder versions you may right-click on the plot image to save it.)

 ![SpyderSine](/images/ses-python-intro/anaconda-plot-example.png)